tgreenyc/mesosphere-kit/README.md

 ## Requirements

+The operating system chosen for this project is Ubuntu 14.04 x86_64 (Trusty), which will be downloaded automatically by Vagrant.

 * 8GB of memory is more than enough, probably could get away with less
 * VirtualBox 4.3.x or later (http://www.virtualbox.org)
 * Vagrant 1.7.x or later (http://www.vagrantup.com)